-All meetings of the tenured full professors of the department have been held for discussion and deliberation concerning the candidacy, and the chair's brief statement describing the meeting[s] has been distributed to full professors in the department.
+All meetings of the tenured members of the department have been held for discussion and deliberation concerning the candidacy, and the chair's brief statement describing the meeting[s] has been distributed to tenured department members.

-The content and result of the department's deliberations are confidential and are not to be reported or indicated to the candidate, nor to other members of the faculty, nor to anyone else, with the exception of the relevant university officials.
+The content and result of the department's deliberations are confidential and are not to be reported or indicated to the candidate (except by means of the Chair's summary letter), nor to other members of the faculty, nor to anyone else, with the exception of the relevant university officials.
 This requirement of confidentiality continues to apply after decisions are announced.
 (If a candidate wishes for others to be able to report the result of their candidacy after it is made known to the candidate, they may give permission to relate that information.)